bjazmoore/LB-GoFish/README.md

 ## 📝 License

-This game is provided as open source.
+This game is provided as open source using the MIT license.
 Feel free to fork, modify, or contribute improvements.

 Happy Fishing!